Necrolesian/morrowind-mod-list/list.md

 ## [Vanilla Land Crackedearth Fix](https://www.nexusmods.com/morrowind/mods/47266)

-You might have already downloaded this file; this mod is part of "Ellie's Mystic Minimods."
+You might have already downloaded this file; this mod is part of "Elodie's Mystic Minimods."

 One of the textures included in Vanilla Land is unnecessarily pixellated.
 This tiny mod fixes that issue.
 To see the difference, look at the ground in the Erabenimsun Camp.